Update: There are no more cmdlets left that do not support REST protocol.

 Starting July 15, 2023, we will start deprecating the legacy RPS protocol in the Security and Compliance PowerShell module.
 RPS is enabled by default for Security and Compliance cmdlets.

 The timeline of disablements in this blog post applies only to tenants in our World-Wide (WW) cloud.
 Final RPS disablement for customers in other Microsoft cloud environments as well as WW cloud is scheduled for October 2023.

 As part of our modernization efforts, the Security and Compliance admin experience is moving to REST-based cmdlets.

 The new REST API will have the same cmdlets available and will have feature parity with the RPS v1 cmdlets; thus, existing scripts and processes don’t need to be updated.
 Simply using the new PowerShell module version 3.2.0-Preview3 (or newer) will ensure REST is used instead of RPS.

 You can switch to REST-based cmdlets now by doing the following:

-- Install the Exchange Online Management v3 module version 3.2.0-Preview3 from here.
+Install the Exchange Online Management v3 module version 3.2.0 (or newer) from here.

 We highly recommend that customers switch to the new module as soon as possible.

-In short, all customers should install the Exchange Online v3 module version 3.2.0-Preview3 and use Connect-IPPSSession to establish a connection to the service.
+In short, all customers should install the Exchange Online v3 module version 3.2.0 (or newer) and use Connect-IPPSSession to establish a connection to the service.

 If you have questions or concerns, please email us at EOPSCCcmdletinfo@microsoft.com.